jamesETF/ethicalfrenchienew/content/blog/french-bulldog-care-13-best-dog-food-brands.md

 ![Image Of Nulo Dog Food Packaging](/images/nulo-dog-food-for-french-bulldog.png "Nulo-dog-food")

-[Nulo ](https://www.nulo.com/our-food/dog-food/freestyle-adult-dog-salmon-and-peas-recipe/ "Nulo Salmon Dog Food")is a small dog food brand that caught everyone's attention with their high meat formulated kibbles.
+[Nulo ](https://www.nulo.com/our-food/dog-food/freestyle-adult-dog-salmon-and-peas-recipe/ "Nulo Salmon Dog Food")is a small **dog food brand** that caught everyone's attention with their high meat formulated kibbles.

-If you look at the ingredients of commercial kibbles, most of them contain fillers, but not that much meat.
+If you look at the ingredients of commercial **kibbles**, most of them contain fillers, but not that much meat.
 Meat is crucial for your dogs health and should always be the number 1st, 2nd and 3rd ingredient.

 ### **Fresh Pet Dog Food**